 As independents started writing a considerable amount of business, suppliers that were once skeptical of working with independents have become increasingly eager for their business.
-This once-maligned and misunderstood marketing force that was once shunned by suppliers is now the fastest-growing segment of the industry and sought after by agencies and suppliers alike.
-While no figures are available on the number of agents who are either home-based or working in host agencies as independent contractors, organizations that serve them give an indication of growth and importance.
-The National Association of Commissioned Travel Agents (NACTA), which serves this group, reports their growth is dramatic, going from 1000 to more than 2300 members in the past three years.
+This once-maligned and misunderstood marketing force that was once shunned by suppliers is now sought after by agencies and suppliers alike.
+Although no figures are available on the number of agents who are either home-based or working in host agencies as independent contractors, organizations that serve them give an indication of growth and importance.
+The National Association of Career Travel Agents (NACTA) serves this group.
 NACTA is the national trade association for independent travel agents, home-based travel agents, cruise-oriented agents, outside sales travel agents, and traditional ARC-appointed travel agencies that provide services and support to such professionals.
 NACTA is an affiliate of the American Society of Travel Agents.
-Visit the NACTA Web site at http://www.nacta.com.
+Visit the NACTA Web site at www.nacta.com.